 How to run Selenium Tests in Docker

-In this article, let’s look at how Docker and Selenium technologies can be integrated for automated testing at scale, how to run Automated Tests built on Selenium using Docker, some of the best practices to follow while running Dockerized Selenium tests, and alternative way for automation testing in CI/CD.
+This article explores how Docker and Selenium can be integrated for scalable automated testing, the process of running Selenium-based automated tests using Docker, best practices for Dockerized Selenium tests, and alternative approaches for automation testing in CI/CD pipelines.

 Introduction to Automated Tests and Selenium